farhantanvir1/starter-hugo-academic-Farhan/content/authors/admin/_index.md

 title: Farhan Tanvir
 email: ""
 ---
-I am currently a third-year PhD candidate in [Department of Computer Science](https://computerscience.okstate.edu/) at [Oklahoma State University](https://go.okstate.edu/).
+I am currently a third-year CS PhD candidate in [Department of Computer Science](https://computerscience.okstate.edu/) at [Oklahoma State University](https://go.okstate.edu/).
 I have the fortune to be advised by Prof. [Esra Akbas](https://www.cs.okstate.edu/~eakbas/).
 Before coming to OSU, I graduated in 2015 from Department of Computer Science and Engineering, Islamic University of Technology, Bangladesh.

 My research mainly focus on graph mining, with their applications in Bioinformatics/Computational Biomedicine.